 Practitioners say chrysanthemum is a natural coolant that clears the head.

-Brew a batch of chrysanthemum iced tea instead of black tea or lemonade, which contain dehydrating elements like caffeine and sugar.
+Brew a batch of chrysanthemum ice tea instead of black tea or lemonade, which contain dehydrating elements like caffeine and sugar.

 Drink it to cool down on a hot summer afternoon, or have a soothing cup of the herbal tea to calm your head and cool your body before bed.

-Your Turn: Do you have any creative tips for staying cool during a heat wave?
+Your Turn: Do you have any creative tips for how to stay cool without AC during a heat wave?

 Dana Sitar (@danasitar) is a staff writer at The Penny Hoarder.
 She’s written for Huffington Post, Entrepreneur.com, Writer’s Digest and more, attempting humor wherever it’s allowed (and sometimes where it’s not).